cloud-ark/kubeplus/README.rst

 *1. Operator Developer*

-Operator Developers create Operator Helm charts enhanced with 'platform-as-code annotations' (described below).
+Operator Developers create Operator Helm charts enhanced with 'platform-as-code annotations'.
 These annotations are part of our broader `discoverability and interoperability guidelines`_.

 *2. DevOps Engineer/Cluster Administrator*